tradecloud/tradecloud-docs-api-v2/buyer/receive/receive-order-response-api.md

 {% endhint %}

 ## The polling pattern
+Check if there are new or updated order responses every polling period, typically 5 minutes, by using the last updated date time stamp of the last fetched order response.

 The polling pattern is most suitable for companies with low volume order responses and not willing to invest in a web server, firewall and SSL certificate.